algosup/2024-2025-project-4-web-fpga-team-5/documents/management/projectCharter.md

 - Developed using an open-source web technology.
 - Accessible via a web browser.
-- Data hosted on a backend server.
+- Data hosted on a back-end server.

 #### Student Interface